Texas Accuses Netflix of Spying on Users Is a Reminder That Content Systems Now Depend on Trust Signals, Not Just Reach

 Backlinks still matter because they help answer engines judge whether a page is trusted by other sites.
 A strong backlink profile can support discovery, authority, and citation potential, especially when the links come from relevant, credible sources.
 But backlinks alone do not make a page useful, clear, or easy to quote.

-Yes, internal links matter because they help answer engines understand how your site is organized and which pages deserve attention.
-They also help connect supporting content to the pages that should be cited or ranked.
+Yes, internal links matter because they help answer engines understand how your site is organised and which pages deserve attention.
+They also connect supporting content to the pages that should be cited or ranked.
 If your internal linking is weak, important pages can look isolated even when the content is strong.

 Can a page rank or get cited without backlinks?